Twitter Password Change Likely Due To NSA Spying Leak, Claims Kim Dotcom – Twitter Class Action Lawsuit Begins

 “I can tell you who exactly logged in from where, what username and password, when they changed their password.
 It’s very, very dangerous.
 Also, very, very, very creepy.
 Big Brother-ish,” said Haynes.

 If user passwords were being stored as hashes as Twitter officially claims, then how could a Twitter employee like Haynes know anyone’s password?
 It’s questions like these that led Kim Dotcom to “suggest this wasn’t an error but a deliberate effort to provide your passwords to US Govt agencies.”
-Kim Dotcom seems to believe that Twitter was hoping to avoid publicly admitting that they were allowing U.S. government spying but for some unknown reason Twitter was forced to reveal the security vulnerability.
+Kim Dotcom seems to believe that Twitter was hoping to avoid publicly admitting that they were allowing U.S. government spying but for some unknown reason, Twitter was forced to reveal the security vulnerability.

 “We can only speculate why Twitter proactively admitted that they stored user passwords in clear text,” Kim Dotcom wrote.
 “A threat from a former employee?
 A pending lawsuit?
 Another imminent NSA leak?
 We don’t know, yet.
 What we can all agree on is that this wasn’t an ‘error’ or an honest mistake.”